Types of Courses

 There are several different course types in Grades 9-12.
 In grades 11 and 12, students will focus more on individual interests and identify and prepare for initial post-secondary goals.

-Grade 9 and 10 Courses
+Grade 9 Courses

 Academic courses (D)

-Academic courses in Grades 9 and 10 focus on the essential concepts of the discipline and additional materials.They develop students’ knowledge and skills by emphasizing theoretical and abstract thinking while incorporating practical applications as a basis for future learning and problem solving.
+Academic courses in Grades 10 focus on the essential concepts of the discipline and additional materials.They develop students’ knowledge and skills by emphasizing theoretical and abstract thinking while incorporating practical applications as a basis for future learning and problem solving.

 Applied courses (P)